-In January 2011, Bechara Mouzannar was named Chief Creative Officer of Leo Burnett for the Middle East and North Africa, overlooking the creative product of eleven offices in ten countries.
+In January 2011, Bechara Mouzannar was named Exectuive Creative Director of Leo Burnett for the Middle East and North Africa, overlooking the creative product of eleven offices in ten countries.
+He has instilled a creative culture of "happy dissatisfaction" at Leo Burnett MENA - the 'You're only as good as your latest campaign'; - encouraging the creatives to always stay humble about their wins and to constantly be putting their best efforts onto their real work, on regular briefs.

 Bechara started his career at Publicis Conseil in Paris in 1984.
 He then worked as a film director for three years, shooting more than a hundred commercials, before joining, in the early 90s, Leo Burnett in Beirut as a Creative Director, where he first worked on local campaigns, putting his best efforts, with his teams, onto giving a humanly insightful and genuinely local new approach to Lebanese Advertising.
 As a result of this ongoing collective effort, Leo Burnett Beirut has constantly been across the years the most awarded Beirut-based agency in the world.